Dubbo: Sport and recreation

 Dubbo's Caltex Park hosted the annual City vs Country Origin match in 2006, with an attendance of 11,423, and in 2014, with an attendance of more than 9,600 in rainy conditions.

 In 2007, Dubbo hosted the Junior World Orienteering Championships with most of the events held in the granite outcrops of the nearby Sappa Bulga Range.
 From this event, the orienteering club Western Plains Orienteers was born.
 Other sports popular in Dubbo include lawn bowls, via the huge variety of bowling clubs, and golf (on Dubbo's 27-hole golf course).

 In 2022, Dubbo hosted the NSWPSSA Boys Cricket State Championships.
-The competition took place in Victoria Park, and Lady Cuttler Fields 1-5.
+The competition took place in Victoria Park, and Lady Cuttler Fields 1–5.

+Named for a famous blacktracker, the Tracker Riley bike path is part of a 12.5-km walking and cycling loop along the Macquarie River.

+The Dubbo Stampede is an annual running festival held in Dubbo.
+It features multiple distances, including a 5.3km, 10km, half marathon and marathon.
+It is typically held on Father's Day in September each year.